Prebiotic vs probiotic: what's the difference?

 Remember, you won't find any fibre at all in meat, so don't look there.
 All the fiber that you want is in vegetables.

-I’d encourage that you try to alter your diet first, and try to bring yourself up that way, but there are definitely times when supplements can be helpful,
+I’d encourage that you try to alter your diet first, and try to get both in your diet that way, but there are definitely times when prebiotic and probiotic supplements can be helpful to ensure you're getting enough.

 Besides, we like to say that farts are funny.
 Diabetes is not.